refinedev/refine/documentation/docs/guides-and-concepts/forms/save-and-continue.md

 ### Creating form and adding buttons

-We will create the form and listen to the changes in this form with the help of a state.We add the `Save`, `Save and continue editing` and `Save and add another` buttons that we will use to submit the form to our page.
+We will create the form and listen to the changes in this form with the help of a state.
+We add the `Save`, `Save and continue editing` and `Save and add another` buttons that we will use to submit the form to our page.

 ```tsx title="src/pages/create.tsx"
 import React, { useState } from "react";